 What is an audiogram?

-An audiogram is report that indicates a patients ability to hear.
-It is shown as a graph representing low to high frequencies or pitch (Hz) on the horizontal axis and low to high intensities or volume (dB) on the vertical axis.
+An audiogram is a graph that indicates a patient's ability to hear.
+It shows low to high frequencies or pitch (Hz) on the horizontal axis and low to high intensities or volume (dB) on the vertical axis.

 Intensity is measured in decibels (dB) with -10 dB being the softest sound.
 Each horizontal line represents the increase in loudness of sound as the dB value increases.

 Note: -10 dB does not mean that there is no sound, rather, it is the softest sound that an individual with ‘normal’ hearing is able to hear 50% of the time it is heard.

 Frequency is measured in Hertz (Hz).
 The range of conventional audiometry begins from low (125 Hz) to high (8000 Hz).